Electrolyte: Measurement

 Measurement of electrolytes is a commonly performed diagnostic procedure, performed via blood testing with ion-selective electrodes or urinalysis by medical technologists.
 The interpretation of these values is somewhat meaningless without analysis of the clinical history and is often impossible without parallel measurements of renal function.
 The electrolytes measured most often are sodium and potassium.
 Chloride levels are rarely measured except for arterial blood gas interpretations since they are inherently linked to sodium levels.
 One important test conducted on urine is the specific gravity test to determine the occurrence of an electrolyte imbalance.

 Conductivity cells are another kind of tools used to measure the electrolyte solution's strength to conduct electricity.

 Rehydration

-According to a study paid for by the Gatorade Sports Science Institute, electrolyte drinks containing sodium and potassium salts replenish the body's water and electrolyte concentrations after dehydration caused by exercise, excessive alcohol consumption, diaphoresis (heavy sweating), diarrhea, vomiting, intoxication or starvation; the study says that athletes exercising in extreme conditions (for three or more hours continuously, e.g. a marathon or triathlon) who do not consume electrolytes risk dehydration (or hyponatremia).
+According to a study paid for by the Gatorade Sports Science Institute, electrolyte drinks containing sodium and potassium salts replenish the body's water and electrolyte concentrations after dehydration caused by exercise, excessive alcohol consumption, diaphoresis / hyperhidrosis (heavy sweating), diarrhea, vomiting, intoxication or starvation; the study says that athletes exercising in extreme conditions (for three or more hours continuously, e.g. a marathon or triathlon) who do not consume electrolytes risk dehydration (or hyponatremia).

 A home-made electrolyte drink can be made by using water, sugar and salt in precise proportions.
 It is important to include glucose (sugar) to utilise the co-transport mechanism of sodium and glucose.
 Commercial preparations are also available for both human and veterinary use.

 Electrolytes are commonly found in fruit juices, sports drinks, milk, nuts, and many fruits and vegetables (whole or in juice form) (e.g., potatoes, avocados).